What rights do lodgers have?

 If you have a fixed term agreement

-- there is a term in your agreement, known as a break clause, which allows you to end the agreement early, or
+there’s a term in your agreement, known as a break clause, which allows you to end the agreement early

 If you leave before the end of the fixed term without your landlord’s consent, you're liable to pay the rent for the whole of the term.